 In Reception and Year 1, children take home a new reading practice book every week, following their decoding session that week; for children who are secure with blending, it will be a decodable book, which we hope the children become more and more fluent in reading as the week progresses.
 Books are always matched to each child's reading level, and children should be able to read the book independently when it comes home, although we do think it is important that parents listen to their child when they read.
 Children also take home a reading for pleasure book, to share with a grown-up at home.
 Reading for pleasure books can be changed as often as your child wishes throughout the week.

 Children in KS2, who are working at phase 2 or above, have a decodable book from the Big Cat Little Wandle 7+ scheme.
 As well as a decodable book, all children have a reading for pleasure book.
-All children are expected to read 5 times per week, and this is recorded in their reading diary.
-Children, who are not reading regularly at home, are heard regularly in school.
-We have a ‘Reading Challenge’, where children can earn bookmarks and a book of their choice for their efforts at home.
+At Seathorne we encourage children to be self-motivated, and we aim to promote a love of reading for pleasure therefore all children are expected to read 5 times per week, and this is recorded in their reading diary.
+Where it is tricky for children to read at home, these children are heard regularly in school to ensure they still get lots of practice.

 At Seathorne Primary Academy, children are taught that Writing is essential to everyday life.
 We follow the National Curriculum and use a range of sources to support our long-term planning to ensure a clear sequence and progression in this subject: The Write Stuff (Jane Considine), Talk for Writing (Pie Corbett), Chris Whitney and Alan Peat.
 By using a variety of approaches that target specific elements of writing, it enables barriers to be successfully overcome.
 These approaches allow children to develop oracy skills and widen their vocabulary choices, whilst deepening their understanding of writing choices.

 Writing is taught through a high-quality text or stimulus, linking up with the overall theme and other areas of the curriculum where possible.